awesome-pro/neon-website/content/docs/guides/branching-test-queries.md

 ## Create a test branch

-1. In the Neon Console, select your project.
+1. In the Unique Console, select your project.
 2. Select **Branches**.
 3. Click **Create branch** to open the branch creation dialog.
    ![Create branch dialog](/docs/manage/create_branch.png)